chrisrobison/elend/proposal.v3.md

 The publishers are using the digital distribution of ebooks to make an end-run around a doctrine that has been providing a balance between making money and the public good.

-Below I provide a quick history of the first-sale doctrine, its importance and then proffer a solution for maintaining first-sale doctrine dynamics for eBooks using blockchain and smart contract technology, specifically through the eBook checkout system defined below.
+This document provides a quick history of the first-sale doctrine, its importance and then outlines a technical solution for maintaining first-sale doctrine dynamics for eBooks using blockchain and smart contract technology, specifically through the eBook checkout system defined below.
 By utilizing a system where an eBook can be loaned to one patron at a time, just like a physical book, we hope to help maintain existing dynamics of copyright law in the digital era.

 ### History of the First-Sale Doctrine